mamchecker/mamchecker/mamchecker/r/cg/en.rst

 Though convenient it is not a necessity that the basis vectors are independent, i.e. orthogonal.

-Think of ingredients of cakes as vector space (*ingedient vector space*).
+As an example think of ingredients of cakes as a vector space (*ingedient vector space*).
-Then every cake is a vector, an independent choice from more variable, which in this case are the quantities for each ingredient (0 for not used at all).
+Then every cake is a vector, an independent choice from more variables, which in this case are the quantities for each ingredient (0 for not used at all).

 The ingredients can be regarded orthogonal to each other.
-The context does not ask for a detailed comparison. *The scalar product is 0.*
+The context does not ask for a detailed comparison. *The dot product is 0.*

 Let's compare the cakes in detail though via their ingredients.
 Cake A and cake B surely have ingredients in common.